sist-cs120/project-doc/source/project3.rst

 - Based on :ref:`Task 3 <sec-project3-task3-nat>`, connect ``NODE4`` to the campus LAN and verify the reachability from ``NODE4`` to ``NODE2_2.IP``.

 - One possible approach for ICMP traversal is to use the payload field of ICMP Echo to index the local IP address.
-By default, the payload is filled with random or ordered chars, but it can be explicitly specified using ``$ ping -p`` (Linux only) or ``$ nping --data``.
+By default, the payload is filled with random or ordered chars, but it can be explicitly specified using ``$ ping -p`` (Linux only) or other ping-like tools, e.g., nping_ ``$ nping --data``.

 - Enable ICMP Echo from ``NODE4`` to ``NODE3``.